When is the best time of year to buy or sell a NYC apartment?

-The winter holidays have been one agent’s winning strategy.
+The winter holidays have been Young’s winning strategy in the past.

-“I have always had tremendous luck with winning bids for my buyers around or during the holiday season,” says Janine Young, an agent at BOND New York.
+“I have always had tremendous luck with winning bids for my buyers around or during the holiday season,” she says.
 “I would never tell someone to hold off on bidding for a property they truly love to wait for November or December to roll around, but I'm always certain to work the timing to our advantage if we happen to be looking around that time of year.
-Sellers tend to be more receptive to offers if they picture their holidays with the sale behind them, or dread the property lingering through a cold winter.”
+Sellers tend to be more receptive to offers if they picture their holidays with the sale behind them or dread the property lingering through a cold winter.”

 Young says the winter season can work to a seller’s advantage if they price right.